Ramenskoye, Moscow Oblast: History

 The area where the town now stands was first mentioned in 1328.
 A stone church was built here by Count Platon Musin-Pushkin in 1725–1730.
 In the 1770s, the selo of Novo-Troitskoye (Ново-Троицкое) was established here; its name later changed to Ramenskoye.
 In 1831, a textile factory was founded in Ramenskoye and by the second half of the 19th century, it had grown to be one of the largest enterprises in the Russian Empire.
 On March 15, 1926, Ramenskoye was granted town status.

+Russo-Ukrainian War

+On the night of 9 September 2024, during a large-scale Ukrainian drone attack on western Russia. a Ukrainian drone crashed into an apartment building in Ramenskoye, killing 1 and injuring 3 according to Moscow Oblast governor Andrey Vorobyov.

+On 31 October 2025, the Ukrainian GUR operation in Ramenskoye exploded all three major fuel lines of the Koltsevoy fuel pipeline, or "ring pipeline" that encircles Moscow to provide three types of fuels to the Russian military industrial complex.
+The pipelines design capacity are "3 million tons of jet fuel, 2.8 million tons of diesel and 1.6 million tons of gasoline annually."

 Administrative and municipal status

 Within the framework of administrative divisions, Ramenskoye serves as the administrative center of Ramensky District.
 As an administrative division, it is, together with the village of Dergayevo, incorporated within Ramensky District as the Town of Ramenskoye.
 As a municipal division, the Town of Ramenskoye is incorporated within Ramensky Municipal District as Ramenskoye Urban Settlement.

 Transportation

-The Ramenskoye Airport serves the Gromov Flight Research Institute.
+The Zhukovsky airport serves the Gromov Flight Research Institute.